Desolate Oath

 She gives me a fleeting glance.
 "Even joining you now, alone, is foolish, but I don't want to believe this is who you are."

 "It wasn't my intention to lie to you about who I was.
-It simply never crossed my mind to inform you of my status as a True Soul."
+It simply never crossed my mind to inform you of my station as a True Soul."
 As we walk on the shifting sands, my legs still burn from having carried Alfira's body down this very shore.

 She snorts.
 "Excessive."